 Microsoft warned that two zero-day vulnerabilities ( CVE-2022-41040 and CVE-2022-41082 ) are being used against Exchange Server without a patch.
 CVE-2022-41040 is a Server-Side Request Forgery (SSRF) vulnerability, and CVE-2022-41082 allows remote code execution when PowerShell is accessible to the attacker, Microsoft explained.
-Microsoft has not released the patch for these vulnerabilities yet.
+Moreover, Microsoft has not released the patch for these vulnerabilities yet.
+A good Vulnerability Management tool can prevent these attacks.

 Microsoft is currently aware of targeted attacks utilizing these two flaws.
-These attacks allow an authenticated attacker to remotely trigger CVE-2022-41082 thanks to CVE-2022-41040.
-It should be highlighted that in order to exploit either vulnerability properly, authenticated access to the vulnerable Exchange Server is required.
+Therefore, These attacks allow an authenticated attacker to trigger CVE-2022-41082, thanks to CVE-2022-41040 remotely.
+It should be highlighted that to exploit either vulnerability properly, authenticated access to the vulnerable Exchange Server is finally required.
+Vulnerability Management System can resolve these issues.

-These vulnerabilities are reported by the Vietnamese cybersecurity company GTSC as part of its response to a customer’s cybersecurity incident in August 2022; it said the two zero-days had been used in attacks on their customers’ environments dating back to early August 2022.
+These vulnerabilities are reporting by the Vietnamese cybersecurity company GTSC as part of its response to a customer’s cybersecurity incident in August 2022; hence, it said the two zero-days used in attacks on their customers’ environments dating back to early August 2022.

-A Chinese threat group is suspected to be responsible for the ongoing attacks as the webshell codepage uses character encoding for simplified Chinese.
-The attackers have also deployed the China Chopper webshell in attacks for persistent remote access, a backdoor commonly used by China state-sponsored hacking groups.
+A Chinese threat group is suspecting to be responsible for the ongoing attacks as the web shell codepage uses character encoding for simplified Chinese.
+Moreover, the attacks have also finally deployed the China Chopper web shell in attacks for persistent remote access, a backdoor commonly in use by China state-sponsored hacking groups.

 At this time, GTSC has NOT released any technical details regarding this new zero-day vulnerability.